-Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Level 1 Assessment: A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment: A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Definitions The following tables contain scientific terms and measures, some of which may Deminions require explanation.
+Avg Regulatory compliance with some MCLs are based on running annual average of Avg monthly samples.
+Level 1 Assessment A study of the water system to identify potential problems and determine (if possible) Level i Assessment why total coliform bacteria have been found in our water system.
+A very detailed study of the water system to identify potential problems and Level 2 Assessment determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as (MCL) close to the MCLGs as feasible using the best available treatment technology.
+Maximum Contaminant Level The level of a contaminant in drinking water below which there is no known or Goal (MCLG) expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-Na: Not applicable Mrem: Millirems per year (a measurement of radiation absorbed by the body) Ppb: Micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water Ppm: Milligrams per liter or parts per million - or one ounce in 7,350 gallons of water Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Residual The highest level of a disinfectant allowed in drinking water.
+There is convincing Disinfectant Level (MRDL) evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual The level of a drinking water disinfectant below which there is no known or expected Disinfectant Level Goal risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to (MRDLG) control microbial contaminants.
+Highest Level Detected The highest single sample reading of a contaminant of all samples Range of Detections A range of individual sample results, from lowest to highest that were collected during the CCR calendar year If a date appears, the Illinois EPA requires monitoring for this contaminant less than Date of Sample once per year because the concentrations do not frequently change.
+If no date 2 a 5.
+5 ap.6 appears, monitoring for this contaminant was conducted during the Consumer Confidence Report calendar year N/A Not applicable Mrem Millirems per year (a measurement of radiation absorbed by the body) Ppb Micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water Ppm Milligrams per liter or parts per million - or one ounce in 7,350 gallons of water Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Lovel Coal (ALC) The level of a contaminant in drinking water below which there is no known or Action Level Goal (ALG) 1 Action Level Goal (ALG) expected risk to health.
 ALGs allow for a margin Safety

-Village of Posen 2022 Water Quality Data
+Village of Posen 2023 Water Quality Data